 Item Type of material Size of area of homogeneous material Minimum number of bulk material samples to be collected 1.
-Surfacing material, including without limitation, material Less than 90 square metres 3 that is applied to surfaces by spraying, by troweling or t is applied to surfaces by spraying, by troweling or than 450 square metres otherwise, such as acoustical plaster on ceilings and fireproofing materials on structural members 450 or more square metres 7 2.
+Surfacing material, including without limitation, material Less than 90 square metres 3 that is applied to surfaces by spraying, by troweling or 90 or more square metres, but less than 450 square metres 5 otherwise, such as acoustical plaster on ceilings and fireproofing materials on structural members 450 or more square metres 7 2.
 Thermal insulation, except as described in item 3 any size 3 3.
 Thermal insulation patch Less than 2 linear metres or 0.5 square metres 1 4.
 Other material Any size 3